-As professional typesetters, one of the questions we're often asked is how to indicate where pictures need to go in a document.
-The natural assumption is to simply paste the images into Word, but that creates an enormous Word file (far larger than the images) and then the problems compound in the management of the files.
+As professional typesetters, one of the questions we’re often asked is how to indicate where pictures need to go in a document.
+The natural assumption is to simply paste the images into Word, but that creates an enormous Word file (far larger than the images) and then the problems compound in managing the files.

 Preparing the Images

 It’s important that images are cropped to size.
-If the image is supposed to be 5 cm × 3 cm, make sure that is the actual size of the image with no white space around.
+If the image is supposed to be 5 cm × 3 cm, make sure that is the actual size of the image with no white space around it.

 The video below demonstrates the importance of trimming your images appropriately.

-Also, very important, if you want a border on your image, make sure that the border is not in the original file and that give you an instruction that a border of say, ½ pt should be on the images.
-The reason for this is that when images are resized, then if the border is within the image, then the border width will be inconsistent across images.
+Also, very important, if you want a border on your image, make sure that the border is not in the original file, and that you give an instruction that a border of, say, ½ pt should be on the images.
+The reason for this is that when images are resized, then if the border is within the image, the border width will be inconsistent across images.

-For those of you who are proficient in Word paragraph styles*, the best way is to put the name of the file including the extension as its own paragraph and then if the picture has a caption, put the caption text as a new paragraph.
-After that simply apply the paragraph styles “picture” and “caption text” respectively.
+For those who are proficient in Word paragraph styles*, the best way is to put the name of the file, including the extension as its own paragraph and then, if the picture has a caption, put the caption text as a new paragraph.
+After that, simply apply the paragraph styles “picture” and “caption text” respectively.

-If you want the next number of images images to appear on one line, this can be indicated by simply writing merge 4 images or something similar.
-Watch this 2 minute video to see what then happens or for more detail see this post.
+If you want several images to appear on one line, this can be indicated by simply writing “merge 4 images” or something similar.
+Watch this 2-minute video to see what happens or for more detail, see this post.

-*For those not so familiar with how to apply Word paragraph styles, check out this handy video that will show you what they are and how to use them.
+*For those unfamiliar with how to apply Word paragraph styles, check out this handy video that will show you what they are and how to use them.

 If you have a manuscript where you have lots of broccoli in it (or perhaps no pictures at all) then contact us for a no-obligation discussion.